How to Get Even Needlepoint Stitch Tension

-Uneven stitches on your needlepoint canvas can be as distracting as the pimple that appears the morning of your wedding - it becomes the only thing you can focus on.
+Uneven stitches on your needlepoint canvas can be distracting - like the pimple that appears the morning of your wedding, an off-tension stitch can become the only thing you can see.

-Below, we give you ten tips for how to get even needlepoint stitch tension and ensure your stitches lay smoothly.
+Here are ten tips for how to get even needlepoint stitch tension and ensure your stitches lay smoothly.
 That way you can avoid the canvas “pimple”.
-Read on for...

 Size 16 needle - 8-mesh canvas